AirQA: A Comprehensive QA Dataset for AI Research with Instance-Level Evaluation: Related Work

 \section{Related Work}

 \paragraph{PDF-based Scientific QA Datasets} Previous research has consistently focused on the development of high-quality scientific QA datasets.
-Some datasets emphasize the accurate retrieval of papers based on specific descriptions~\cite{litsearch, pasa}, while others concentrate on extracting detailed information from the text~\cite{peerqa, qasper, qasa, pubmedqa, scholarlyread}.
-Recent work advance this field by incorporating non-textual elements such as table and image~\cite{spiqa, scidqa}.
-M3SciQA~\cite{m3sciqa} further extends this approach by introducing a paradigm for generating cross-document questions, while LitQA2~\cite{litqa2} pay more attention to the combination of paper retrieval and detailed QA.
+Some datasets emphasize the accurate retrieval of papers based on specific descriptions~\citep{litsearch, pasa}, while others concentrate on extracting detailed information from the text~\citep{peerqa, qasper, qasa, pubmedqa, scholarlyread}.
+Recent work advance this field by incorporating non-textual elements~\citep{spiqa, scidqa}. \cite{m3sciqa} further extend this approach by introducing a paradigm for generating cross-document questions, while \cite{litqa2} pay more attention to the combination of paper retrieval and detailed QA.
 Our \dataset dataset innovates in this field by encompassing various question types and element categories, while designing a function-based instance-level evaluation.

-\paragraph{Instruction Tuning and Synthetic Data} Instruction tuning serves as a useful tool for aligning LLMs with human instructions, but it requires corresponding outputs for specific instructions, thus heavily relying on high-quality training data~\cite{abilitieslargelanguagemodels, makesgooddataalignment, baize}.
-While manual annotation is an effective method, it is hard to scale up due to time and cost constraints.
-Previous work, such as SciQAG~\cite{sciqag}, Self-Instruct~\cite{selfinstruct} and BUTTON~\cite{button}, introduced different methods for crafting synthetic instruction data from scratch, while AgentTuning~\cite{agenttuning} proposed extracting data from interaction trajectories to leverage existing datasets.
+\paragraph{Instruction Tuning and Synthetic Data} Instruction tuning serves as a useful tool for aligning LLMs with human instructions, but it requires corresponding outputs for specific instructions, thus heavily relying on high-quality training data.
+While manual annotation is an effective method, it is hard to scale up due to time and cost constraints. \cite{sciqag}, \cite{selfinstruct} and \cite{button} introduced different methods for crafting synthetic instruction data from scratch, while \cite{agenttuning} proposed extracting data from interaction trajectories to leverage existing datasets.
 In this work, we introduce a multi-agent framework, \ours, to automate both example generation and trajectory collection, facilitating instruction data synthesis.